fasterwithkeystone/Keystone4SitecoreTDSValidators/README.md

 - workflow has an initial and final state
 - template has no presentation details
 - template has presentation details
-- template has no diret fields (want to force inheritance)
+- template has no direct fields (want to force inheritance)